Azure/login/README.md

 After it, create GitHub Action secrets for following values: (Refer to [Using secrets in GitHub Actions](https://docs.github.com/actions/security-guides/using-secrets-in-github-actions).)

-- AZURE_SUBSCRIPTION_ID: the Subscription ID.
+- AZURE_SUBSCRIPTION_ID: the Subscription ID
-- AZURE_TENANT_ID: the Tenant ID.
+- AZURE_TENANT_ID: the Tenant ID

 Now you can try the workflow to login with system-assigned managed identity.